Understanding ADHD Symptoms & Possible Misdiagnosis

 Example: Instead of being on your phone all the time, take a moment to breathe and notice what’s happening around you.
 Feel the ground beneath your feet or take note of the sounds you hear.

-Understanding Your Technology Habits:
+Understand Your Technology Habits

 Just getting rid of your phone or setting limits might not solve the real issues.
 It’s crucial to figure out why you rely on technology so much and address the underlying problems causing chaos in your life.